OCR-D/spec/glossary.md

 ### Despeckling

 Remove artifacts such as smudges, ink blots, underlinings etc. from an image.
+Typically applied to remove "salt-and-pepper" noise resulting from [Binarization](#Binarization).

 Controlled term: `preprocessing/optimization/despeckling`

 ### Deskewing

-Rotate image so that all text lines are horizontal.
+Rotate an image so that all text lines are horizontal.

 Controlled term: `preprocessing/optimization/deskewing`

 ### Font indentification

-Detecting the font type used in the document.
-Can happen after an initial OCR run or before.
+Detect the font type(s) used in the document, either before or after an OCR run.

 Controlled term: `recognition/font-identification`